nermin99/skanetrafiken-delays/frontend/README-frontend.md

 ## Automated Deployment

 The frontend is deployed automatically to GitHub Pages using GitHub Actions CI/CD pipeline.
-It is triggered on code changes within the `frontend` directory on pushes or PR-merges to the `main` branch.
+It is triggered on code changes in the `frontend` directory on pushes or PR-merges to the `main` branch.

 ---